Faculty & Contacts

 J.D. from Marquette University Law School

 Before joining the faculty at Columbus State, Ms. Ritterbusch chaired the justice department at a four-year college in Wisconsin, and practiced law in a variety of areas, specializing in complex commercial litigation.
 She teaches Legal Research and Writing, the legal system, Alternative Dispute Resolution, and litigation.
-She is the faculty advisor for the Student Paralegal Association.
+She is the faculty adviser for the Student Paralegal Association.